 At first glance, this pesto might sound like a great choice with the addition of spinach.
 But after carefully reading the ingredients list, this "traditional" pesto loads up on sunflower oil versus the classic extra-virgin olive oil.
 Not to mention, it's extremely high in calories for just a quarter cup serving and is filled with belly-bloating sodium.

 Now, read on for the best pasta sauces.

 Cucina Antica Tomato Basil

 We're really wondering, can it get any better than this?
-Cucina Antica knocks all of its competitors right off the shelves.
-Extremely low in calories, made with simple ingredients, and relatively high in satiating fiber, this jar is just as good as homemade.
+Low in calories and made with simple ingredients, and no added sugar, this jar is just as good as homemade.
 Plus, you no longer have to cook for hours on edge.
 When you're looking for a go-to jar to always keep in your pantry, this is definitely the way to do it.